 What we’re looking for

-We’re looking for a Senior Full Stack PHP Developer at CyberCPR.
-CyberCPR is a web-based product for managing responses to cyber security incidents, such as network breaches.
+We’re looking for a Backend Software Engineer at CyberCPR.
+CyberCPR is a web-based solution for managing cyber security incidents.

 What you’ll work on

 You’ll be working on a large range of areas within our tech stack.

 On the backend, our stack is primarily PHP-based, and currently migrating from its CodeIgniter 3.x framework to Symfony 4 by gradual introduction of Symfony (and various other) components.
 The other principal parts of the stack are PostgreSQL (with Doctrine’s ORM), Elasticsearch and Beanstalkd.

 On the frontend, we’re currently using Bootstrap 3.x with VueJS, with a little sprinkling of legacy jquery that we’re moving away from.

 You’ll be a central part of helping to take things over to a more modern stack and all the lovely developer experience improvements that come with that.

 You’ll also be helping us plan and build out great new features.